kernelkit/infix/doc/discovery.md

 ```
  .----.
 Ethernet       .-------.
  | PC +---------------------+ Infix |
- '----'if1              eth0'-------'
+ '----' if1            eth0 '-------'
 ```
 Figure 1: PC directly connected over Ethernet to Infix unit (here eth0).

-When you wish to discover the IP address of an Infix switch, the simplest way is probably *ping the IPv6 all-hosts* address (ff02::1) over a directly connected Ethernet cable.
-The units link-local IPv6 address is seen in the response.
+When you wish to discover the IP address of an Infix switch, the simplest way is probably to *ping the IPv6 all-hosts* address (ff02::1) over a directly connected Ethernet cable.
+The unit's link-local IPv6 address is seen in the response.

-In the example below, the PC is connected to Infix via interface *tap0* (if1=tap0 in the figure above) and Infix responds with address *fe80::ff:fe00:0*.
+In the example below, the PC is connected to Infix via interface *tap0* (*tap0* is *if1* in Figure 1) and Infix responds with address *fe80::ff:fe00:0*.

 ```